chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

 #.
 The number of adaption cycles.
 Using ``4`` adaptation cycles over a initial number of ``16`` subdivisions results in a level of detail equivalent to a number of ``256`` subdivisions;
 #.
 The radius ratio means that each node `sees` up to ``3`` neighbors in each direction, which results in a smooth approximation.
 #.
 The base function of ``1`` means that the basis function is of Wendland type.
 These are the best functions to represent geometries from our experiments.
 #.
-The mesh range of ``0.1`` means that there is at least 10% of margin on each side of the object, so the collection of RBF nodes are sure to encompass the whole object.
+The mesh range of ``0.1`` means that there is at least 10% of margin on each side of the object, so the collection of RBF nodes are encompassing the whole object.

 .. code-block:: text

     nb_subdivision nb_adaptions radius_ratio base_function mesh_range
     16             4            3            1             0.1

-From the ``/rbf_generation/`` directory, we can launch RBF generation using the command line:
+From the ``/rbf_generation/`` directory, we can launch the RBF generation using the command line:

 .. code-block:: text
   :class: copy-button